bright/new-www/content/projects/transportation-management-system-tms.md

 <TitleWithIcon sectionTitle="result" titleIcon="/images/results_icon_title_small.png" titleIconAlt="result" />

 **MVP launch ensured the client that the system has the potential to change the daily work** on their team.
-We’re delighted to say that the **client decided to continue our cooperation**.
-Now we focus on i**mplementing other features** in the system for example the **electronic circulation of documents**.

-It’s definitely a busy time for our TMS team.
-We will keep you updated on the project.
+**Our team managed to meet the crucial client’s requirement** – delivering a fast transport listings filtering system.
+As a result, **it takes up to 0.5 seconds to filter out the right transport orders and display them to users**. **Over 1,000 transport listings are analyzed in 1 minute** and the system displays only the ones that meet all the requirements. **Before that, the filtering process had to be done manually**.